-In 2006, LG&E and KU founded the carbon capture program at the University of Kentucky (UK) Center for Applied Research (CAER) and continue to partner with the US Department of Energy (DOE) and Electric Power Research Institute (EPRI) on this important research.
+In 2006, LG&E and KU founded the carbon capture program at the University of Kentucky (UK) and continue to partner with the US Department of Energy (DOE) and Electric Power Research Institute (EPRI) on this important research.
 In 2014, we deployed the capture technology that the team developed in a pilot-scale carbon capture unit at the E.W.
 Brown Generating Station, which is one of a few power plants in the United States today with an active carbon capture system.
 This joint research at our site has lowered capture costs by forty percent and lead to numerous patents and academic publications.
 In 2021, LG&E and KU continue to partner with UK studying carbon capture with natural gas using the existing carbon capture system at E.W.
 Brown.
 The next stage of this research would be to demonstrate carbon capture at LG&E and KU’s Cane Run Station, a natural gas combined cycle plant.

 We are also working with our partners at UK, DOE, and EPRI’s Low Carbon Resource Initiative (LCRI) on hydrogen production and direct air capture technology capable of 90% carbon capture while producing 99.9% purity hydrogen gas.
 We have successfully demonstrated at UK’s laboratories in Lexington, Kentucky and are planning for a larger-scale demonstration.
 This technology could enable a generating unit to not only be net-zero, but even be net-negative, by capturing ambient carbon dioxide and producing hydrogen right out of thin air.
 We plan to continue to lead research, development, and demonstration of carbon capture and hydrogen production technology.